Your sales strategy is only as good as your sales metrics. Both in strategically selecting which metrics to track and what those numbers are.

 Sales Cycle Length

-Sales cycle length refers to the timeline from initial prospecting all the way through to closing the deal, with a whole bunch of extra steps in between.
-Knowing this data point is vital for being able to make predictions about revenue or the number of new customers you have coming up, or even to create a marketing budget.
+The Sales cycle length refers to the timeline from initial prospecting through to closing the deal, with a whole bunch of extra steps in between.
+Knowing this data point is vital for predicting revenue, the number of new customers you have coming up, or even creating a marketing budget.

 Average Sales Cycle Length = Total Number of Days to Close All Deals / Total Number of Deals